-Going Up

-A fifth-year grad student is using balloons with telescopes to study the cosmos usan Redmond looks to the skies as part of her studies as a fifth-year graduate student in mechanical and aerospace engineering.
+Going Up A fifth-year grad student is using balloons with telescopes to study the cosmos usan Redmond looks to the skies as part of her studies as a fifth-year graduate student in mechanical and aerospace engineering.
 Redmond is part of a team studying cosmic microwave background radiation, a key to understanding the evolution of the universe.
 Her projects include balloons that lift more than 20 miles into the stratosphere and hold an array of telescopes to study the origin of the universe.
 Redmond, working with a group of Princeton grad students led by physics professor Bill Jones '98, spent the winter months helping to launch a solarpowered balloon the size of a hockey arena into the skies above Antarctica a perfect place in the summer because the endless daylight offers "basically unlimited power," and the weather is better.
-She's now in New Zealand working on another balloon-based space telescope - one that will have a field of view 40 times larger than that of the Hubble Space Telescope.
+She's now in New Zealand working on another balloon-based space telescope - one that will have a field "Our entire development costs for one of these instruments [are] less than the yearly operating costs for the Hubble Space Telescope." - Susan Bedmond of view 40 times larger than that of the Hubble Space Telescope.